 Have no fear, metal-heads.
 The Wyld Stallyns are finally getting their long-awaited reunion tour.

 Fans have been asking for another adventure with the time-traveling, death-defying, hard-rocking duo of William “Bill” S. Preston Esq. and “Ted” Theodore Logan — as played by Alex Winter and Keanu Reeves, respectively — ever since 1991’s Bill & Ted’s Bogus Journey.
-More than 25 years later, that film might finally find its way to the screen, as momentum now appears to favor a third installment of the franchise, likely titled Bill & Ted Face the Music.
+More than 25 years later, that film will finally find its way to the screen, officially titled Bill & Ted Face the Music.

 The film’s title was revealed in a March 2018 feature in Entertainment Weekly that reunited Winter and Reeves with screenwriters Chris Matheson and Ed Solomon, who penned the first two films.
 According to Winter, the film has more than just a title, too.

 “We went out and found a director,” revealed Winter.
 “Dean Parisot, who we love, did Galaxy Quest, which is a masterpiece.”